-Outside of Kellogg, Ellen is a TEDx speaker and shares her insights on leadership, governance, and advancing women and inclusion through her writing and speaking in corporations, conferences, and universities and in media like Forbes, Kellogg Insight, and WGN radio.
-She runs a leadership advisory consulting and coaching business, and serves as an independent board director for two public and one private company boards, chairs two Nominating and Governance Committees and is a member of three compensation and two audit committees.
+Outside of Kellogg, Ellen is a TEDx speaker and shares her insights on leadership, governance, and advancing women and inclusion through her writing and speaking in corporations, conferences, and universities and in media like Forbes, Washington Post, Kellogg Insight, and WGN radio.
+She runs a leadership advisory consulting and coaching business, and serves as an independent board director for two public and one private company boards, chairs two Nominating and Governance Committees and one Compensation Commitee, and is a member of two compensation and three audit committees.

 Because the course focuses on self-awareness and relationships with others, students rely on interactions with each other to experience vulnerability and growth within an environment of safety and trust.
 Therefore, students will not receive a letter grade, but rather a "Pass" with 0.5 credits or a "No-Credit" on their transcript.
 The "Pass" designation will be given if the following requirements are met: 100% attendance (non-negotiable), completion of all assignments, honoring confidentiality, and active participation in class activities and discussions.